mohamedfattouhy/Challenge_bike/README.md

 # Challenge_bike

-The objective of this challenge is, on the one hand, to predict the number of bikes passing between 00:01 a.m and 9 a.m on Friday, April 2nd in Albert 1er at the totem pole located at Albert 1er.
+The objective of this challenge is, on the one hand, to predict the number of bikes passing between 00:01 a.m and 9 a.m on Friday, April 2nd, at the totem pole located at Albert 1er.
 On the other hand, to visualize the data collected on several counters of the city of Montpellier.